FATHOM-HUNTER/Student-Management-CRUD-/README.md

 - **View Students**: Click on the "View Students" link to see the list of students.
 Each student record has options to update or delete.
 - **Update Student**: Click on the "Update" link next to a student record, modify the details, and save.
 - **Delete Student**: Click on the "Delete" link next to a student record to remove it from the database.

-## Contributing

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Create a new Pull Request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## Contact

-For any inquiries or feedback, please contact [your-email@example.com].